 - Site lighting is minimal to conform to the NPS dark-sky initiative.

 - Site management upholds integrated pest management and green housekeeping practices, while maintaining vegetation to reduce urban wildfire risk.

-- Designation of the Vehicle Free Zone (VFZ)is a significant management challenge.
-The VFZ was established to preserve views to the Golden Gate Bridge and the San Francisco skyline and the views of the rehabilitated historic buildings and Parade Ground.
+- Designation of a Vehicle Free Zone (VFZ) presented a significant management challenge.
+The VFZ was established to preserve views to the Golden Gate Bridge, the San Francisco skyline, and the rehabilitated historic buildings and Parade Ground.
 Murray Circle, previously the primary access road through the complex, is now in the VFZ.
 All service traffic and non-valet vehicles are directed toward a smaller lane behind the historic buildings, which has worked well for service vehicles; however, it has proven to be a counter-intuitive maneuver for visitors.
-Hotel staff must continually explain the VFZ as people arrive, and staff often allow visitors to park there.
+Hotel staff must continually point out the VFZ as people arrive, and staff often allow visitors to park there.

-- Genetic native plants can triple their growth size in one season.
+- On this site, it became clear that genetic native plants can triple their growth size in one season.